top of page

 Dr. Abraham has recorded on two Hindustani albums with the Infinite Compassion Orchestra directed by Kasey Gopal, both available on all streaming services.

-Beyond music he is a proactive environmentalist, yogi, and passionate advocate for world kinship via collaborative arts.
+Beyond music he is a proactive advocate for world peace, women's rights, DEI, yoga, and organizer of communal collaborative arts.

 He is a proud ambassador for: